CMU-313/CMU-313.github.io/docs/projects/P1/installation/mac.md

 ## Installing NodeBB

-You should have already cloned your NodeBB repository onto your local machine.
+You should have already forked the [class-specific repository](https://github.com/CMU-313/NodeBB).
+Clone your forked repository onto your local machine.

 Enter the directory where you have cloned the repository:

 ```console
 % cd NodeBB